Italy's government is like Schrödinger's cat

 Unless, of course, Renzi has, by then, instead convinced the new US administration of president elect Joe Biden to appoint the Italian as the next Nato secretary-general, the geopolitical expert said.

-The Nato job comes up in 2022, when the incumbent, Norwegian Jens Stoltenberg, is due to leave office in 2022.
+The Nato job comes up in 2022, when the incumbent, Norwegian Jens Stoltenberg, is due to leave office.

-The expert was half-joking when he spoke of Renzi and Nato, but personal ambition is part of the quantum politics of Sweden and Germany's southern bedfellow.
+The expert was half-joking when he spoke of Renzi and Nato, but personal ambition is part of the quantum politics in Sweden and Germany's southern bedfellow.